GreenTeaMagician/Propulsion-Academy/Week4/readme.md

-# Week 3: Python and Web-Frameworks Part I
+# Week 4: Python and Web-Frameworks Part II

 For this week, we went through the whole Django framework, working through incrementally, inside of the same app.